sparkfunX/Vulture/README.md

   Using the `-d` flag will allow you to specify the name of the output file.
 The file extension will automatically be selected based on the output format.

-  ## Generate Collections

-  Passing the `-c` flag will run buzzard.py in collection mode.
-Instead of passing a comma-separated collection of strings, you may pass the path to a text file containing the strings that you wish to generate.
-In collection mode, each tag can be generated with its own properties.
-An example collection.txt may be found in the ./tests/ directory

   ## STDOUT Print Mode